tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_1.md

 Reine lets out a light, good-natured laugh, brushing off the comment with grace.
 "One day, perhaps.
 But until then, I'll keep practicing."

-Mom reaches up to embrace her warmly.
-She then pulls back to inspect Reine, eyes full of warmth.
+Mom reaches up to embrace Reine warmly.
+She then pulls back to inspect her, eyes full of warmth.

 “You look beautiful, con,” she says, using the Vietnamese word for daughter, as though to reassure her of her place in the family.